 The classic game of four in a row has been bringing fun and smiles for many years.
 A competitive game of quick wit and skill that can bring out the master in you.
 Try taking this classic game to another level by revolutionizing it to fit your outdoor needs.
 Looking around the house, and especially grandpa’s house where you’ll find old wood pallets that can be used to make the board.
 Get creative when building your game or follow this example.

 Last but certainly not least, a homemade shooting range.
 Grab your old Red Ryder Carbine-Action Two-Hundred-Shot Range Model Air Rifle and take to your backyard.
 You already have a Connect Four and Corn Toss game for the kids, but you also should have your own fun.
 Creating a homemade shooting range is easy, but be careful not to shoot your eye out.
 Find an old pallet board, print off some targets and pin them or glue them to the board.
 It is that easy!
-Take the experience of Dallas from her blog, The Dallas Social as a way to find inspiration.
+Take the experience of other posts on our blog, use them as a way to find inspiration!